Printable Clauses Worksheets

 How about combining two independent clauses with a comma and a conjunction?
 Try this pdf worksheet on combining-independent-clauses and add-on to your practice.

 Thanks to their popularity, noun clauses often cause a flurry of excitement among children.
-Watch the young clause-specialists of grade 6 in action, as they underline the noun clause in each of the sentences.
+Watch the young clause-specialists in action, as they underline the noun clause in each of the sentences.

 This independent clause worksheet pdf thrives on the tremendous upgrade and practice it offers young learners.
 Children rewrite each sentence into two independent clauses, eliminating the relative clauses.